rutsatpa/marketing-product-analytics-portfolio/README.md

 ## 🚀 Project Impact

 This project showcases the ability to:
+- To move beyond reporting and apply attribution and funnel analysis to drive real business decision.
 - End-to-end marketing analytics thinking
 - Ability to identify funnel inefficiencies
 - Understanding of attribution bias